 This plaque eventually hardens into tartar, which you can’t brush off on your own.
 You’ll need a dentist or dental hygienist to remove it during a professional cleaning appointment.
 The toxins from bacteria will ultimately continue to adhere to your hardened tartar and cause inflammation in your gum tissue if it isn’t removed.
 This will create a condition called gingivitis, which is the first stage of gum disease, also known as periodontal disease.

 Inflammation and swelling due to plaque and tartar can result in pocket formation between your gums and teeth.
 As it pulls away from your teeth, your inflamed gum tissue is now the perfect place for more plaque and tartar to hide, deepening the pocket and threatening the health of the bone around your teeth.

+Your dentist will use a small ruler called a probe to measure the size of these gum pockets.
 Healthy gums should fit snugly around each tooth, so a typical measurement is between 1-3mm.
 If tartar or plaque begins to build up underneath the gums, the tissue will start to pull away from the tooth, deepening the pocket.
 If a gum pocket is deeper than 3mm, it can be an indication of gum disease.
-The deeper the pocket is, the more severe the gingivitis.
+The severity of gingivitis usually determines the depth of the gum pocket.